daniel-ilett/blog/_posts/2019-04-12-tut1-0-smo-shader-basics.md

 }
 ~~~

 The last part of our code, the fragment shader.
-A fragment shader is sometimes also called a pixel shader, because it essentially runs once for each pixel of the object.
-Okay, it sometimes runs on sub-pixel elements, but for the sake of simplicity, we're going with just pixels.
+A fragment shader is often also called a pixel shader, because it essentially runs once for each pixel of the object.
+There are special cases where it runs on sub-pixel elements, but for the sake of simplicity, we're going with just pixels.

 It takes in the `v2f` that was output by the vertex shader, and calls it `i`, for "input".
 The output is of type `fixed4` - this is a four-element vector of floating-point values, which in this case denotes an RGBA colour (red, green, blue, alpha), where the alpha is transparency.